nishtha58/Spotify_Churn_Prediction/README.md

 This project analyzes and predicts user churn for Spotify using behavioral, demographic, and subscription data.
 The objective is to identify high-risk users, understand the key drivers of churn, and translate analytical insights into actionable business recommendations for improving user retention.
 The project combines supervised and unsupervised learning techniques with a strong emphasis on interpretability and business deployment.

-Note: This was a team-based academic project completed as part of the Data Science for Business course at Duke University – Fuqua School of Business.
+Note: This was a team-based academic project completed as part of the Data Science for Business course at Duke University, Fuqua School of Business.

 **Data Description**